コンテンツにスキップ

 Official Instagram: https://www.instagram.com/yokosuka_moa/

-Hakone is famous for its hot springs and relay races, but it also has an artistic side with many art galleries and museums.
-From here, we will introduce three art museums in Hakone.
+Hakone is famous for its hot springs and ekiden (long-distance relay race), but it also has an artistic side with many art museums and museums.
+Here are three of Hakone's art museums that we will introduce in succession.

-First, there is the Hakone Open-Air Museum, Japan's first open-air museum, which was built to take advantage of the natural beauty of Hakone.
-Here you can see sculptures by Auguste Rodin, Henry Moore, and others.
+First up is the Hakone Open-Air Museum, Japan's first open-air museum, built to take advantage of Hakone's natural beauty.
+You can see sculptures by artists such as Auguste Rodin and Henry Moore.

-One of the most popular is the "Symphony of Happiness" sculpture by Gabriel Loire.
-You wouldn't know it from the outside, but the inside of the 18m-tall tower is surrounded by stained glass, and once you step inside, a flood of colors washes over you, creating a truly magical experience.
+Among the most popular is the "Symphony Sculpture that Brings Happiness" by Gabriel Loire.
+You wouldn't know it from the outside, but the 18-meter-tall tower is completely surrounded by stained glass inside, and when you step inside, you are overwhelmed by a flood of colors, creating a truly fantastical atmosphere.

-Some of the exhibits are hands-on.
-This "Star Garden" is a maze where you can experience, learn, and enjoy art.
+Some of the exhibits are interactive.
+This "Star Garden" is a maze.
+You can experience, learn about, and enjoy art.

-The Picasso exhibition, which opened in 1984, 15 years after the museum's opening, features Picasso's works, including not only sculptures but also paintings and gold and silver objects.
+In 1984, 15 years after the museum's opening, the Picasso exhibition showcased Picasso's works, including not only sculptures but also paintings and gold and silver objects.

-On this Instagram page, we regularly introduce works taken by our customers, so you can enjoy a variety of photos taken from different perspectives.
-The day when your own photo will be added to this collection may not be far off!
-If you take a photo, be sure to post it with the hashtag #Everyone'sSculptures or @thehakoneopenairmuseum.
+On this Instagram account, we regularly showcase photographs taken by our customers, so you can enjoy a variety of photos taken from different perspectives.
+The day when your photo joins this collection may not be far off!
+When you take a photo, please post it with the hashtag #みんなの彫り (Everyone's Sculpture) or @thehakoneopenairmuseum.

 TEL: 0460-82-1161